FJ-Rodriguez-Lozano/Labeled-Crack-Dataset/README.md

   * The original images of the datasets can be found in the author’s respective work:
     * *Q. Zou, Y. Cao, Q. Li, Q. Mao, and S. Wang, “CrackTree: Automatic crack detection from pavement images,” Pattern Recognition Letters, vol. 33, no. 3, pp. 227–238, Feb.
 2012.*

+## Data availability
-NOTE: The authors of this document are not responsible for the availability of the data of the works of other authors or the possible modifications that they could make.
+This repository is not responsible for the availability of the data of the works of other authors or the possible modifications that they could make.

+## License
+This dataset is licensed by the author under a CC BY-SA 4.0 license [https://creativecommons.org/licenses/by-sa/4.0/deed.en](https://creativecommons.org/licenses/by-sa/4.0/deed.en).

 https://www.irit.fr/~Sylvie.Chambon/TEMPEST2.html